L.A. Guns: Back to one L.A. Guns lineup (2012–2015)

 Reunion between Tracii Guns and Phil Lewis / Steve Riley and Kelly Nickels version of L.A.
-Guns (2016–present)
+Guns (2016–2025)

 On May 31, 2016, it was announced that Phil Lewis and Tracii Guns would perform together for the first time in 14 years under the name "L.A.
 Guns' Phil Lewis + Tracii Guns" for a handful of shows, including three shows in South America in July, Hair Nation Rock Fest in Irvine on September 17 and Rock N Skull Fest in Joliet, Illinois on October 27.
 This line-up of L.A.
-Guns consists of Lewis and Guns along with bassist Johnny Martin (who had previously been a member of Tracii Guns' version of the band) and drummer Shane Fitzgibbon, with Michael Grant from Steve Riley's line-up touring with the band as second guitarist.
+Guns consisted of Lewis and Guns along with bassist Johnny Martin (who had previously been a member of Tracii Guns' version of the band) and drummer Shane Fitzgibbon, along with Michael Grant from the Lewis/Steve Riley line-up touring with the band as second guitarist.

 In September 2016, LA Weekly reported that Lewis and Guns plan to record a new album together under the L.A.
 Guns name for Frontiers Records, originally intended for a June 2017 release.
 The album was supported by a world tour, which kicked off with two shows at the Whisky a Go Go in West Hollywood in March 2017.

-In December 2016 Lewis announced he was leaving L.A.
+In December 2016, Lewis announced he was leaving L.A.
 Guns, noting "With a heavy heart I have to inform you that as of January 1, 2017 I will no longer be a member of this line up.
 I feel I have gone as far as I can in this band, and unless I get out and focus on myself and something new that has a future, I'm going to stagnate".
-It was later clarified that Lewis was to continue fronting the Tracii Guns version of L.A.
-Guns and that he was only leaving the Steve Riley version.
-The Steve Riley-led version of the band were to play the M3 Rock Festival in Maryland, in May 2019.
+It was later clarified that Lewis was in fact merely leaving what was then the only official lineup of L.A.
+Guns (with Steve Riley) to continue fronting Tracii Guns' group, who until earlier that year had still been performing under the "Tracii Guns' League of Gentleman" moniker.
+However, given that they intended to release their upcoming album under the "L.A.
+Guns" name themselves, this Guns/Lewis lineup, which also included Michael Grant from Riley's version, began branding themselves as a new version of L.A.
+Guns.
+This situation meant that the L.A.
+Guns name was once again split into two factions, as Steve Riley had no plans to dissolve his incarnation, which had already been scheduled to play the M3 Rock Festival in Maryland, in May 2019.